 What Is a Staging Site?
 How Do You Set One Up?

-Instead, it exists in a sort of sandbox where you can see how your website would react in everyday scenarios.
+Think of your staging site as a sort of sandbox where you can see how your WordPress website would react in everyday scenarios.
 Anything that happens in the staging environment won’t affect your live website.

 Development vs. QA vs. Staging vs. Production Sites